werf/werf/docs/_includes/reference/cli/werf_kubectl_run.md

       --restart='Always'
             The restart policy for this Pod.
 Legal values [Always, OnFailure, Never].
       --rm=false
-            If true, delete the pod after it exits.
-Only valid when attaching to the container,
-            e.g. with `--attach` or with `-i/--stdin`.
+            If true, delete resources created in this command for attached containers.
       --save-config=false
             If true, the configuration of current object will be saved in its annotation.
             Otherwise, the annotation will be unchanged.
 This flag is useful when you want to